 UML diagrams can be used as a tool in system design.
 One usually starts with the simplest type of diagram, i.e. use case diagrams, to make sure the understanding of actors and actions of the system is clear.
 One then proceeds to sequence diagrams, adding a temporal scale to the system events.
 Next come state diagrams and finally the closest software representation of the system, the class diagram (there are more than four types of UML diagrams but in this book we shall limit ourselves to these four types).
 Each step is likely to underline system design errors in previous steps, so that the whole process is a continuous backtrack through use case, sequence, state and class diagrams so that in the end the whole diagram set presents a consistent system picture.
 Do not eschew backtracking, correcting and re-thinking current diagrams, for this is one of the main system design values added by UML.
-The student's approach should absolutely not be "it took me three hours to put together the use case diagram and several days to compose sequence and state diagram; and now I'm certainly NOT going to change it just because of one small inconsistency in the class diagram is all it takes for the whole system organization to fall apart.
+The student's approach should absolutely not be "it took me three hours to put together the use case diagram and several days to compose sequence and state diagrams; and now I'm certainly NOT going to change it just because of one small inconsistency in the class diagram, which is likely to require me to change the whole thing".
+Usually, one small inconsistency in the class diagram is all it takes for the whole system organization to fall apart.
 The point is that without UML the error would have gone unnoticed and likely crept in the system implementation, with catastrophic consequences.

-2.1 Use case diagrams
+3.1 Use case diagrams

 In this section we give some examples of use case diagrams for various situations.
-In general use case diagrams consists of a system (represented by a large box), actors (represented by small stylized men out of the box), actions (represented by ellipses within the box) and relations (edges or arcs linking actors with actors, actors with actors, actions with actions).
+In general use case diagrams consists of a system (represented by a large box), actors (represented by small stylized men out of the box), actions (represented by ellipses within the box) and relations (edges or arcs linking actors with actions, actors with actions, actors with actions).

-2.1.1 Simplified ATM machine
+3.1.1 Simplified ATM machine